sjtalkar/DP-100AzureSupervisedUnsupervisedDatabricksAndSpark/DataBricksOnAzure.md

 ## STEPS TO WORK WITH DATABRICKS ON AZURE

+Any time you want to use Databricks Community Edition in the future, head straight to community.cloud.databricks.com and login with your username and your password.

 1. Create a compute cluster.
     - Specify the compute size and Databricks Runtime
     - One the Cluster is created, you can add additional libraries